 - Burst Pipes: These are serious because they can cause extensive damage to your home and its infrastructure, and waste gallons of water if the water supply isn’t shut off immediately.
 Instead of trying to locate the damaged portion of the pipe, shut the main water valve off to stop the flood.

-- Leaks: Leaking shower heads, faucets and toilets can also be serious emergency plumbing issues, especially if they are wasting gallons of water.
+- Leaks: Leaking shower heads, faucets and toilets can also be serious emergency septic issues, especially if they are wasting gallons of water.
 They can stem from worn parts, clogs and more.
 Again, close the main shutoff valve and wait for the plumber to arrive.

 - Clogged Toilets and Drains: When toilets, sinks, bathtubs and showers drain slowly, they are red flags for a blocked drain or clogged pipe.
 You can try a plunger but if it does not clear the blockage, the problem is further down the system.